dansholds/devops-resources/README.md

 Name | Description
 :------|:------:
-[DevOps Roadmap](https://github.com/kamranahmedse/developer-roadmap) | DevOps skills roadmap.
-What to to learn at each step.
+[DevOps Roadmap](https://roadmap.sh/devops) | DevOps skills roadmap.
+What to learn at each step.
 [DevOps 3 Weeks Plan](https://medium.com/@medineshkatwal/devops-3-week-plan-from-16-oct-2019-to-31st-oct-2019-af486e625f72) | Detailed plan on what to do at each day
 [How to Become a DevOps Engineer in Six Months?](https://spacelift.io/blog/how-to-become-devops-engineer) | Skills you need to become DevOps Engineer